moonbitlang/moonbit-docs/README.md

 ### String

-`String` holds a sequence of UTF-16 code units.
+`String` holds a sequence of UTF-16 code units encoded in little endian format.
 You can use double quotes to create a string, or use `#|` to write a multi-line string.

 ```rust
 let a = "兔rabbit"